“There is no greater impediment to the advancement of knowledge than the ambiguity of words.” –Thomas Reid

 Slang for materials (e.g., “I have to finish my mats for the webinar tomorrow”).

 Slang term for a your most premium offering.
+Synonymous with “Helicopter Option”.
 Typically your highest price, highest profit, highest touch, custom service.

 A specialized but profitable corner of the market.

-A sales process and product delivery that requires no direct attention from you (i.e., the seller).
-Typical with info products.
+A sales process or product delivery that requires no direct attention from you (i.e., the seller).

 A desired outcome.
-For example, “Destroy the Death Star.”
+For example, “Destroy the Death Star”.
+More examples here.
 See also: Strategy, Tactics.

-Something you sell (i.e., a product or service).
+Something you sell (i.e., a product, service, or productized service).

-Engaging in marketing efforts that seek to actively create leads (e.g., advertising, promotions, cold calls, email blasts, etc).
+Marketing efforts that seek to initiate conversations with potential buyers (e.g., advertising, promotions, cold calls, email blasts, etc).
 See also: Marketing, Inbound Marketing.

-Initiating a conversation with a someone from whom you want something.
+Initiating a conversation with someone from whom you want something.

 Scheduled work (e.g., “my pipeline is full through the end of this year”).

-A marketing technique used to make your business more memorable.
-For service providers, this is done by focusing your marketing message on a particular facet of your business, on a specific target market, or both.
+A marketing technique used to make your business, product, or service more memorable.
+For service providers, this is done by focusing your marketing message on a particular facet of your business, your offering, your target market, or some combination of the three.

 Slang for Presentation.
 A lecture-style event delivered live in person (e.g., conference session, workshop, keynote presentation) or over the internet (e.g., webinar).
 A recording of such event may be referred to as a preso for short, but really it is a recording of a preso - e.g., "Here’s a link to (a recording of) my preso at SXSW".

 The amount of money exchanged between Buyer and Seller.
 A price is typically known to the buyer in advance of making his or her purchase decision.
-A notable exception to this is hourly billing wherein the buyer makes the purchase decision on the basis of an estimate.
+A notable exception to this is hourly billing wherein the buyer makes the purchase decision on the basis of an estimate and the actual price is only known once the last invoice is sent.

-A series of offerings priced in a graduated “order of magnitude” fashion (e.g., $10, $100, $1,000, $10,000).
-The idea of the product ladder is to make it easy to turn prospects into customers regardless of the level of trust you have engendered with them.
-In other words, people who have just heard of you will most likely enter at the bottom rung of your ladder (e.g., $10).
-Assuming that they benefit from that purchase, they will have increased trust and be more likely to move up the ladder.
+A series of offerings priced in a graduated “order of magnitude” fashion (e.g., $50, $500, $5,000, $50,000).
+The idea of the product ladder is to make it easy to turn prospects into buyers regardless of how much trust you have built with them.
+In other words, people who have just heard of you will most likely enter at the bottom rung of your ladder (e.g., $50).
+Assuming that they benefit from that purchase, they will have increased trust and be more likely to climb up the ladder.

 A fixed-scope high-touch service that you offer at a published price.
 It’s fundamentally a service, but with product-like benefits that allow you to optimize the packaging, pricing, marketing, sales, delivery, and follow-up.
 Examples: Website teardown, mobile usability report, on-boarding analysis, security audit, application architecture, etc.

-A collaborative enterprise that is designed to achieve a particular aim.
+A collaborative enterprise that has a beginning, middle, and end, and is intended to achieve a particular business outcome.
+See also: Objective, Benefit.

 A plan for getting from current state to desired state.